List of comprehensive Operation Guides and recommendations for improving your performance to beat the most challenging group content in SWTOR.

 How Class Awareness Affects Your EndGame

-Knowing what your own class can do is vital.
-You should learn your limits and how far you can push yourself and your character within the EndGame content.
+Knowing what your own class can do is vital.ย You should learn your limits and how far you can push yourself and your character within the EndGame content.

 Your knowledge of other classes’ capabilities and features is key.
 Acting and reacting to what your fellow raiders do next to you or to you, is very helpful.
 How to draw the most benefit from an AoE healing effect, how to avoid a harmful AoE effect without hurting others near you, these are all skills that come with time and repetition.

-Seeing the encounters from different perspective and role is helping you get better with your own main class as well.
+The best way to gain knowledge is to play more than one character and on a higher difficulty level in both solo and group content.
+Seeing the encounters from different perspective and role will help you get better with your own main class as well.

-How to learn the fights’ mechanics and why it’s important
+How to learn the fight’s mechanics and why it’s important

 Knowing where you might be able to kite an upcoming wave of adds or where you could hide from the boss’s next big special attack, can save not just your character, but the whole team as well.